 Prairie State College is a two-year community college offering associate degrees, technical and career certificates, and adult, corporate, and continuing education.
+Prairie State College is one of the 39 community college districts (comprising 48 colleges) in Illinois.
 Prairie State College was the first Illinois community college to guarantee all credits will transfer to other Illinois colleges and universities, an assurance that has grown through the Illinois Articulation Initiative.

 Type of institution: Two-year community college

 Location: Chicago Heights, Illinois (approximately 30 miles south of downtown Chicago)

 Degrees Granted: Prairie State College offers degrees and certificates in more than 100 fields of study.

 - Associate in Fine Arts (A.F.A.)